The Hindenburg (film): Historical accuracy

 Although the film is largely accurate to its setting, there were numerous differences between the film and reality.
 Some aspects were added for dramatic purposes.
-The scene when the port fin's fabric rips did not happen to the Hindenburg, but a similar event occurred on the Graf Zeppelin during its first flight to America in 1928.
+The scene when the fabric rips on the port fin did not happen to the Hindenburg, but a similar event occurred on the Graf Zeppelin during its maiden flight to the United States in 1928.
 Additionally, although the Hindenburg did have a specially constructed aluminum Blüthner baby grand piano aboard for the 1936 season, it was not aboard the final flight in 1937.
-While the interior of the ship was accurately recreated utilizing original blueprints and photographs, a stairway was added to the lower fin for dramatic purposes; in the real Hindenburg, access to the fin was provided by a ladder from the interior of the ship for crew members to use.
+While the interior of the ship was accurately recreated utilizing original blueprints and photographs, a stairway was added to the interior of the lower fin for dramatic purposes; in the real Hindenburg, access to the fin was provided by a ladder which dropped from the inside of the ship for crew members to use.
 Several aspects of the airship's takeoff and landing procedures were also inaccurate.

-The zeppelin hangar seen when the Hindenburg departs Germany for America is actually a World War II US Navy blimp hangar located at Tustin, California, the architecture of which is quite different from the actual German zeppelin hangars (the same hangar is also used in the scenes at Lakehurst; a similar hangar was built at Lakehurst in the 1940s, but did not exist in 1937).
+The zeppelin hangar seen when the Hindenburg departs Germany for the United States was actually one of two World War II US Navy blimp hangars located at Tustin, California, the architecture of which is quite different from the actual German zeppelin hangars (the same Tustin hangar is also used in the scenes at Lakehurst; two similar blimp hangars were constructed at Lakehurst in 1943, but did not exist in 1937).

 The mooring mast used in the landing sequence is black, while the real mooring mast was red and white.
 During the landing sequence the ship drops water ballast through windows near the nose instead of at the tail section, as it did during the final approach.

 A few anachronisms occur as well: At the beginning of the story, two senior Luftwaffe Generals discuss the possibility of Colonel Franz Ritter receiving the Knight's Cross of the Iron Cross for actions in the Spanish Civil War.
 The Knight's Cross did not exist in 1937 (when the film is set), first being created at the start of World War II in 1939.

 Also, at one point, Edward Douglas refers to the fact that the German car manufacturer Opel is to be taken over by General Motors "the next day."
-In fact, Opel had been taken over completely by GM in 1931, six years previously.
+In fact, Opel had been taken over completely by General Motors during the Great Depression in 1931, six years previously.
 When Col. Ritter empties the fountain pen in the sink, it is clearly a modern stainless steel design with modern taps.
-At Berlin, there are Citroën HY delivery vans which were built in the late 1940s.
+At Berlin, there are French Citroën HY delivery vans which were built in the late 1940s.
+And Ursula is seen reading a paperback version of Gone With The Wind, which did not exist in paperback form in 1937.

 Several dramatic escapes depicted were based on fact, slightly altered for dramatic purposes, including: